Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$: Results and Discussion

-Figures~\ref{fig:spectra3_RCSF}\,(e)--(g) show scattering intensities as a function of energy measured for $\bm{Q}=(0, 2)$, $(1,1)$, and $(\frac{1}{2}, \frac{1}{2})$, which are located at $(H=1, K=1)$, $(H=1, K=0)$, and $(H=\frac{1}{2}, K=0)$ in the 2D reciprocal lattice space spanned by wave vectors $\bm{Q}=(H, H)$ and $(-K, K)$, respectively.
-In Figs.~\ref{fig:spectra3_RCSF}\,(e)--(g), we combined the scattering data obtained with incident neutron energy $E_{\mathrm{i}}=17.9$, 30.0, and 60.0 meV, so that the low-energy structures of the excitation spectra are clearly visible. $\bm{Q}$-independent peaks at $\hbar\omega\simeq32$ meV are nonmagnetic peaks due to the phonons in Rb$_2$Cu$_3$SnF$_{12}$.
+Figures~\ref{fig:spectra3_RCSF}\,(e)--(g) show scattering intensities as a function of energy measured for $\bm{Q}\,{=}\,(0, 2)$, $(1,1)$, and $(\frac{1}{2}, \frac{1}{2})$.
 Sharp excitation peaks below 8 meV arise from the singlet--triplet excitations from the pinwheel VBS state and their ghost modes.
-We can confirm from Figs.~\ref{fig:spectra3_RCSF}\,(e)--(g) that the upper bound energy of the excitation continuum is approximately 40 meV, which is 2.56 times larger than the average of the nearest-neighbor exchange interactions $J_{\mathrm{avg}}=15.6$ meV.
+We can confirm from Figs.~\ref{fig:spectra3_RCSF}\,(e)--(g) that the upper bound energy of the excitation continuum is approximately 40 meV, which is 2.56 times larger than the average of the nearest-neighbor exchange interactions $J_{\mathrm{avg}}\,{=}\,15.6$ meV.
 This upper bound energy of the excitation continuum observed in Rb$_2$Cu$_3$SnF$_{12}$ is almost the same as that observed in Cs$_2$Cu$_3$SnF$_{12}$ and consistent with the theoretical upper bound energy of $2.7J$ obtained by a fermionic approach of spinon excitations from the spin liquid ground state~\cite{Zhang2,Ferrari2}.
-The spectrum of excitation energy for $\bm{Q}=(\frac{1}{2}, \frac{1}{2})$, in which the weight of the singlet--triplet excitation is much smaller than the weight of the excitation continuum, is similar to that for $\bm{Q}=(-\frac{1}{4}, -\frac{1}{4})$ in Cs$_2$Cu$_3$SnF$_{12}$ shown in Fig.~\ref{fig:slice_30_60_CCSF}\,(i).
-These observations indicate that the high-energy excitation in $S=1/2$ Heisenberg-like kagome-lattice antiferromagnets has common characteristics, irrespective of the ground state.
+The spectrum of excitation energy for $\bm{Q}\,{=}\,(\frac{1}{2}, \frac{1}{2})$, in which the weight of the singlet--triplet excitation is much smaller than the weight of the excitation continuum, is similar to that for $\bm{Q}\,{=}\,(-\frac{1}{4}, -\frac{1}{4})$ in Cs$_2$Cu$_3$SnF$_{12}$ shown in Fig.~\ref{fig:slice_30_60_CCSF}\,(i).
+These observations indicate that the high-energy excitation in $S\,{=}\,1/2$ Heisenberg-like kagome-lattice antiferromagnets has common characteristics, irrespective of the ground state.